CAYENNE

 Cayenne can improve a weakened circulation and for many people its help has been the turning point for their health.
 The Chinese understand the vital ‘chi’ or life force, to follow the blood and only when the blood flows evenly and abundantly can there truly be good health.

-Cayenne combines exceptionally well with Hawthorn for people with poor circulation or a weak heart.
+Cayenne combines exceptionally well with Hawthorn for people with poor circulation or a weak heart and it can also work perfectly with Juniper berry and/or Garlic for sticky blood.

 TOP | HERBS A-Z LIST